MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 >   - The app is configured using the Configuration designer.
 >   - The app is assigned as required.

-## Change the update channel using servicing profiles
+## Change the update channel using the Microsoft 365 Apps admin center

-If you want to switch devices to the Monthly Enterprise channel, you can use a servicing profile.
-Servicing profiles is a cloud-based update management solution for the Microsoft 365 Apps.
-Once configured, it keeps targeted installations current.
-If a targeted device is on a different channel, it will automatically be migrated to the [Monthly Enterprise Channel](overview-update-channels.md#monthly-enterprise-channel-overview).
+If you want to switch devices to Current Channel or Monthly Enterprise Channel, you can use the Microsoft 365 Apps admin center.
+In contrast to using the [Microsoft 365 admin center](#change-the-update-channel-using-the-microsoft-365-admin-center), the Apps admin center allows you to trigger a channel change for unmanaged and managed devices.

+If you prefer watching over reading, please view [How to trigger an update channel change for devices in the Microsoft 365 Apps admin center](https://youtu.be/tFmktdQsKgY).

+Here are the steps for changing the update channel to Current Channel or Monthly Enterprise Channel:

+1. Log into the [Microsoft 365 Apps admin center](https://config.office.com).
+Review the [requirements](../admincenter/overview.md#how-to-get-to-the-admin-center) for eligible admin roles.
+1. Navigate to **Inventory**, select **Show all devices** and then the **Switch device update channel** button on the top.
+1. Select which devices should be moved and the targeted update channel.
+    - You can enter device names or Microsoft Entra ID groups, or a mix of both.
+    - For Entry ID groups, groups can be nested up to three levels down and contain a mix of device and user objects.
+1. Select **Move devices** to initiate the channel change.

 > [!NOTE]
-> Once activated, Servicing profiles will move all in-scope installations to the latest Monthly Enterprise Channel release and keep devices updated going forward.
-If you want to change to an update channel other than Monthly Enterprise Channel or not use a cloud-service to keep your devices updated, consider using one of the other options given in this article.

-Here are the steps for changing the update channel to Monthly Enterprise Channel using a servicing profile:

-1. Review the guidance on [Adopting servicing profiles](../fieldnotes/adopt-servicing-profiles.md).
-2. If not done already, log into the [Microsoft 365 Apps admin center](https://config.office.com) and set up a servicing profile as described in the guide.
-2. After the initial configuration of the servicing profile, navigate to **Servicing**, **Monthly Enterprise**, **Settings**, **Device selection criteria**.
-3. Select the **Channel** you want to move to Monthly Enterprise Channel.
-4. Click **Save**.

-All Microsoft 365 Apps installations which match all set selection criteria will be updated by servicing profiles.
-If installations are on a channel other than Monthly Enterprise, a channel change will be triggered.
-Next time the device syncs with the service, the new update channel configuration will be sent to the device.
-Next, the "Office Automatic Updates 2.0" scheduled task must run.
-It will detect the updated configuration and update the assigned channel.
-When the task runs again, it detects the new assigned channel and Microsoft 365 Apps updates to a new build from that channel.
-The user interface on the client device won't show the updated channel until a build from the new channel is installed.
+> - It might take up to 24 hours for the channel change to be completed by the device, assuming devices are online and can connect to the service.
+> - A channel change is a point-in-time activity.
+If you are using Microsoft Entra ID groups and add devices or users to the group after initiating a channel change, those devices will not be moved automatically.
+You will have to initiate the channel change again.
+There's no need to remove already switched devices from the group.
+> - Microsoft recommends to also enable [Cloud Update](../admincenter/cloud-update.md) for automated update deployment.

 ## Change the update channel using the Microsoft 365 admin center